DeluxeOwl/chronicle/README.md

 ## Event transformers
 You can find this example in in [./examples/4_transformers_crypto/main.go](./examples/4_transformers_crypto/main.go) and [account_aes_crypto_transformer.go](./examples/internal/account/account_aes_crypto_transformer.go).

-Transformers allow you to modify events just before they are serialized and written to the event log, and right after they are read and deserialized.
+Transformers allow you to modify events just before they are encoded and written to the event log, and right after they are read and decoded.
 This is a powerful hook for implementing cross-cutting concerns.

 Common use cases include: